-School- EkJatan Kumar H.S.
-School Venue- EkJatan Kumar H.S.
-School Group- Interaction with Labours and current practices in terms of construction Date- 10 th November 2022 No. of Participants- 3 Migrated Labours (mostly from Kolkata) are currently engaged in construction of school be uilding.
-Local labours are also engaged as unskilled labour. • There is no separate toilet facility provided for the labours.
-They use the same toilet available for students. • Drinking water facility, First Aid kit, PPEs, proper beds are not provided by the contractor.
-Safety and hygiene is not maintained at the construction camp. • Location: - Road (Chellagang Jatanbari PWD Road to Ba atchara Para Group- Community people, Date-10 th November 2022 No. of Pa articipants- 11 Intervention : Upgradation of Brick soled to CC road - • They have expressed their struggles to access the road for their basic needs.
-Chellange primary health centre is located at around 2 km, however during critical/ majo or emergencies it is difficult to reach the hospital especially during monsoon. • Most of the families are engaged in agriculture, Piggery, Goatery but at individual level.
-Adequate RoW is available.
-Villagers are well aware of voluntary land donation and ready y to donate their land for construction of the road. for the section of From design perspective, drainage on the sides of the road is suggested (erosion issue).
-At the road need side protection as the road is in hilly terrain tew locations of the road need side protection as the road is in hilly terrain.

-• There is no GBV as of now.
+- Migrated Labours (mostly from Kolkata) are currently engaged in construction of school building. - Local labours are also engaged as unskilled labour. - There is no separate toilet facility provided for the labours.
+They use the same toilet available for students. - Drinking water facility, First Aid kit, PPEs, proper beds are not provided by the contractor. - Safety and hygiene is not maintained at the construction camp.

+Location: - Road (Chellagang Jatanbari PWD Road to Batchara Para Group- Community people, Date-10th November 2022 No. of Participants- 11

+Intervention: Upgradation of Brick soled to CC road

+- They have expressed their struggles to access the road for their basic needs. - Chellange primary health centre is located at around 2 km, however during critical/ major emergencies it is difficult to reach the hospital especially during monsoon. - Most of the families are engaged in agriculture, Piggery, Goatery but at individual level. - Adequate RoW is available.
+Villagers are well aware of voluntary land donation and ready to donate their land for construction of the road. - From design perspective, drainage on the sides of the road is suggested (erosion issue).
+At few locations of the road need side protection as the road is in hilly terrain. - There is no GBV as of now.
 No disturbed zone is marked so far.
 However, the road passes through Rubber farm at one side and local vegetation on the other side, so women have requested for street lights as it would help them access the road during night also.